Palak rice is a wholesome quick meal and tastes amazing with some raita!

 There is something about growing your food, seeing it flourish from a seed to a tiny seedling, flower, fruit and then the final act of plucking it.
 And then making it into something delicious like this palak rice!

 There is immense joy and satisfaction in the whole process, and there is almost nothing that can match up to the taste of the home grown organic vegetables.

 Radish, Carrots, Spinach, Chillies, Basil, Brinjals, Flat Beans, Ridge Gourd, Bhindi.
-Spinach is the first to yield results as expected though a lot of other stuff is growing well and flowering too (touchwood).
-I have been using the baby tender leaves of spinach in salads, eggs, dosa and just about everything I was cooking and then my gardener handed this bumper harvest couple of days ago and this rice is what I made out of it.
+Spinach is the first to yield results as expected, though a lot of other stuff is growing well and flowering too (touchwood).
+I have been using the baby tender leaves of spinach in salads, eggs, dosa and just about everything I was cooking.
+Then my gardener handed this bumper harvest couple of days ago and this palak rice is what I made out of it.
 A wholesome quick meal which we enjoyed for dinner with some raita.